mxmeinhold/advent-of-code/README.md

 Advent of code is a series of daily programming puzzles leading up to the winter holidays.

-If you're interested in participating, checkout [Advent of Code 2019](https://adventofcode.com/2019).
+If you're interested in participating, checkout [Advent of Code](https://adventofcode.com/).

 This repository contains my solutions, organised by year and by day